zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Equation 1.5 is a [continuity equation](https://en.wikipedia.org/wiki/Continuity_equation) that tells us that a reduction of the charge density is observed if the charges are carried away by a current.

 Sometimes, Equations 1.1.1-1.1.4 are referred to as the "vacuum version" of the Maxwell equations.
-In fact, these equations are based on the atomic theory of matter that describes it as a collection of particles (electrons, protons, and so on) embedded in vacuum.
+In fact, these equations are based on the atomic theory of matter that describes it as a collection of charged particles (electrons and protons) embedded in vacuum.
 We prefer to call them the *microscopic* Maxwell equations instead.

 Since electromagnetic fields only interact with charged particles (or, simply, "charges"), the matter is represented (in the statistical sense) by the *volume* [charge density](https://en.wikipedia.org/wiki/Charge_density) \\(\rho\\), such that the total amount of charge \\(Q\\) inside the volume \\(V\\) is